-530.5 PC is the California Penal Code section that defines the crime of identity theft.
-A person commits this offense by taking someone’s personal identifying information and using it in an unlawful or fraudulent manner.
+530.5 PC of the California Penal Code defines the offense of identity theft.
+This section makes it a crime to take someone’s personal identifying information and use it in any unlawful or fraudulent manner.
 Identity theft is a wobbler, meaning the charges can be filed as either a misdemeanor or a felony.

 - addresses and telephone numbers, and